DinoBarton/DinoBarton/README.md

 Check out some of my notable repositories:

-- [Repository Name](https://github.com/yourusername/repository-name) - A short description of the repository.
+- [Github-Profile-Templates](https://github.com/DinoBarton/Github-Profile-Templates) - A repo for Github Profiles.
-- [Another Repository](https://github.com/yourusername/another-repository) - Briefly explain the purpose of this repository.
+- [Python-Learning-HUB](https://github.com/DinoBarton/Python-Learning-HUB) - Lessons on Python with videos.
-- [One More Repository](https://github.com/yourusername/one-more-repository) - Provide a quick overview of what this repository contains.
+- [Small-Basic-Calculator](https://github.com/DinoBarton/Small-Basic-Calculator) - My first repo on a project done a while back in school.

 ## 🤝🏻 Connect with Me